WooserkPark/COVID-19/README.md

 # COVID-19 Analysis Project

 ## Map Sample: https://wooserkpark.github.io/COVID-19/
-This sample map illustrates the amount of financial assistance provided at the county level as part of the federal response to the COVID-19 pandemic.
+This sample heat map illustrates the amount of financial assistance provided at the county level as part of the federal response to the COVID-19 pandemic.

 ## Introduction (Will be updated):